The Importance of Studying the Gospels

 Adele Werner

-Adele Werner is a pastor’s wife, a mother, a third-generation Yooper, and a former content marketing specialist for Concordia Publishing House.
+Adele Werner is a pastor’s wife, a mother, a third-generation Yooper, and a Digital Media Manager for the Michigan District, LCMS.
 Devoted to Jesus, she has a passion for serving others and sharing the Gospel.
-She is an alumna of the University of Michigan, where she majored in media and communication studies, minored in writing, and served in multiple ministries.
+She is an alumna of the University of Michigan (2019), where she earned her B.A. in Media and Communication Studies with a Sweetland Minor in Writing.
 As an avid consumer and creator of all content, she can often be found watching movies categorized as “Oscar bait,” listening to podcasts, or reading a good book.

 Subscribe to all CPH Blog topics (Worship, Read, Study, Teach, and Serve)